cookieofcode/LabAssistVision/README.md

 A [Camera Service](Assets/MixedRealityToolkit.Generated/Extensions/Camera/CameraService.cs), an [Object Detection Service](Assets/MixedRealityToolkit.Generated/Extensions/Detection/ObjectDetectionService.cs), and an [Object Tracking Service](Assets/MixedRealityToolkit.Generated/Extensions/Tracking/ObjectTracking.cs) are introduced as [MRTK extension service](https://microsoft.github.io/MixedRealityToolkit-Unity/Documentation/Extensions/ExtensionServices.html).
 The following lists the purpose and different implementations of the service.

 - *[Camera Service](Assets/MixedRealityToolkit.Generated/Extensions/Camera/CameraService.cs):* Provides the camera frame depending on the platform.
-If running on the Microsoft HoloLens 2, the locatable camera is provided (see \ref{sec:camera}).
-Running in the \gls{unity} editor, the integrated camera (webcam) is used.
+If running on the Microsoft HoloLens 2, the locatable camera is provided.
+Running in the Unity editor, the WebCam is used.
 - *[Object Detection Service](Assets/MixedRealityToolkit.Generated/Extensions/Detection/CustomVisionObjectDetectionService.cs):* Provides asynchronous object detection for a camera frame.
 Currently, Custom Vision as Cloud Service and an experimental local detection service using Barracuda are provided.
 - *[Object Tracking Service](Assets/MixedRealityToolkit.Generated/Extensions/Tracking/ObjectTrackingService.cs):* Provides markerless object tracking using OpenCV.